How to Draw a Radius on Google Maps

 Is there a radius feature in Google Maps mobile app?

-No. The Google Maps app for iOS and Android does not support radius drawing.
-The “Measure distance” feature only measures straight-line distance between tapped points, not a radius circle.
+No. The Google Maps mobile app does not currently support radius drawing.
+Its distance measurement feature measures straight-line distance between tapped points, not a radius in all directions.

 Can I draw a radius in Google Earth?

-Google Earth Pro (desktop version) supports circle drawing through the “Add Polygon” and “Circle” measurement tools.
+Google Earth Pro (desktop version) supports circle drawing through its polygon and measurement tools.
 This works for visualization but is limited to Google Earth — you cannot transfer the radius back to Google Maps without exporting as KML.
-Google Earth Web does not support circle drawing.

 What's the best free alternative to Google Maps for radius drawing?